filipforsstrom/chord-buffer/README.md

 Chord arppegio with a basic FM synth inspired by analog shift register.
 Built with Synthux Academys Simple Touch but can be used standalone with a Daisy Seed and midi.

-Chord Buffer stores the last 8 notes played and triggers them as a chord with touch, midi or the bultin sequencer.
+Chord Buffer stores the last 8 notes played and triggers them as a chord with touch, midi or the built-in sequencer.
 Notes can be spread out when using the sequencer to create a arppegio.
 The scale selector will quantize all notes to the selected scale and the random pitch slider will randomize the pitch based on probability (0-100%).

 ## Requirements